-As a side note, golf schools are a great environment for students to learn, but even better, I think, for a teacher learning to teach.
-In fact, I strongly suggest every eager instructor spend a year or two teaching in some quality golf school.
-It doesn’t matter which one.
+As a side note, golf schools are a great environment for students to learn, but even better, I think, for a teacher to teach.
+I strongly suggest every eager instructor spend a year or two teaching in some quality golf school.
 I worked seasonally in various golf schools for 10 years – mostly Golf Digest and ESPN Golf Schools, and the Troon Golf Institute – and learned as much my final year as any of the nine before it.
 It’s the best education a golf instructor can have.

 As far as my teaching philosophy, it’s easy to describe.
-I succeed when my students succeed.
 I think of myself as more of a teammate than an instructor, so it’s up to me to encourage, motivate, and see to it every day is a learning experience.
-I often ask myself what the general mood of the lesson is.
-Is it enjoyable?
-Enlightening?
-If not, why not?
-The student plays golf because it’s fun, and that’s one of the only things we know for sure.
+The student plays golf because it’s fun.
 That being the case, the lesson should be something to look forward to, too.